DAF201/simu/README.md

 ## ask company's programming guy to help with installing Python, pip and required packages first before use

-Extract(winrar or whatever you like), go to the folder.
+Extract the zip file, go to the simu folder.
 Right click on simu.bat(no console) or simuv.bat(with console), send to desktop.

 > ask the programming guy to help with add config such as baudrate things in bat file if needed